-The alphabet provides simple annotations for written music that provide contextual cues to help in learning and remembering new pieces, knowing while playing where to go next from where you are (and how you got there), recovering from getting lost, experimenting with harmonic and melodic variations, and improvising.
+PKP provides simple annotations for written music that provide contextual cues to help in learning and remembering new pieces, knowing while playing where to go next from where you are (and how you got there), recovering from getting lost, experimenting with harmonic and melodic variations, and improvising.
 This turns the conventional relationship between practicing and understanding on its head: understanding guides practicing instead of only emerging from it.

-I call the the view of piano music that emerges from these simple concepts PKP, standing for Picturing Keyboard Patterns.
-PKP views music in terms of parallel modes (same tonic), in contrast to the view based on relative modes (same notes) provided by key signatures.
-PKP is not a replacement for music notation but a lightweight complement to it that combines simplicity and depth.
-Is this combination only a serendipitous side effect of the organization of the piano keyboard?
-Or is it a fundamental property of music that's obscured by music notation?
-Either way, it works in practice.
+PKP's combination of simplicity and depth is either a serendipitous side effect of the organization of the piano keyboard or a fundamental property of music that's obscured by music notation Either way, it works in practice.
 To discover it, I had to enter uncharted territory.